treyhunner/treyhunner.github.com/source/_posts/2019-05-21-python-builtins-worth-learning.markdown

 ### str

-Unlike many other programming languages, you cannot concatenate strings and numbers in Python.
+Unlike many other programming languages, [Python doesn't have type coercion][] so you can't concatenate strings and numbers in Python.

 ```pycon
 >>> version = 3